Harvest Now, Decrypt Later

 A prayer repeated in comfort does not mean the same thing when repeated in grief.

-Perhaps it is.
-But something else is also happening.
+But something else also happened.

-The reader is changing.
+The reader changed.

 This is crucial.